digitalearthafrica/crop-mask/production/README.md

 * Two yamls are required to configure the code, one controls some of the inputs to the ML code, e.g. [ml_config_western](dea_ml/dea_ml/config/ml_config_western.yaml), and another controls some of the product specifications, e.g. [plugin_product_western](dea_ml/dea_ml/config/plugin_product_western.yaml).

 ## Running production code

- > Note, the following contains an example of running the code on the production EKS, the workflow should first be run in DEV-EKS for testing purposes.
+ > Note, the following contains an example of running the code on the production EKS, the workflow should first be tested in DEV-EKS.

+        DEV Cluster: `deafrica-dev-eks`
+        PROD Cluster: `deafrica-prod-af-eks`

 The steps to create a large scale cropland extent map using K8s and the ML-methods described in this repo are as follows: